 This easy soup has veggies and protein, making it a complete meal in one.
 It can stay in an airtight container in the fridge for up to 5 days or in the freezer for up to 3 months.
 Add stock or water when reheating if it has thickened up more than you like.

 Think of these like cheeseburgers, but in a much easier form for toddlers and kids to eat.
 The meat inside is also super soft, so it can be more appealing to toddlers who are still learning to like the texture of meat.
 Store a cooled batch in an airtight container in the fridge for up to 3 days or in a zip top freezer bag in the freezer for up to 3 months.
 They reheat so nicely and are a substantial meal on the busiest nights.

 Breakfast for dinner is always a hit and if you have these pancakes—which feature an unexpected dose of sweet potato—in the freezer, it’s easy too.
 Simply make a big batch on the weekend and store the leftovers (fully cooled) in zip top freezer bags until ready to serve.
 Reheat in short increments in the microwave.

 Salmon cakes are a fun way to offer up healthy fats and protein to the little ones.
 You can store these for up to 3 days in the fridge or 3 months in the freezer.
 Either warm through in the oven or heat in short increments in the microwave.
-Serve with simple veggies or fruit and a dipping sauce.
+Serve with simple veggies or fruit, some cubed bread or roll, and a dipping sauce like ketchup or mayo.

 Who says you can serve muffins for toddler dinners?
-This wholesome version is delicious plain, topped with nut butter, or drizzled with honey and they are substantial enough to serve as the base of a filling dinner.
+This wholesome version is delicious plain, topped with nut butter or cream cheese, and they are substantial enough to serve as the base of a filling dinner.
 Pair with a little yogurt, sliced cheese, sliced fruit, frozen veggies, or smoothie for a winning toddler meal.